Zantac Cancer Lawsuit Attorneys Fighting for Your Rights

 Zantac, a brand name for the medicine ranitidine hydrochloride (hcl), is a drug taken by millions to help reduce stomach acid that can result in acid reflux, heartburn, other gastrointestinal issues.
 The drug has also been used to treat and prevent stomach, throat, and intestinal ulcers.
 Individuals who use Zantac will take a daily dosage in the amount of 75, 150, or 300 mg.

-In September 2019, the U.S. Food and Drug Administration (FDA) announced that it is investigating Zantac for cancer risks.
+In September 2019, the U.S. Food and Drug Administration (FDA) announced that it was investigating Zantac for cancer risks.
 The investigation follows test results that found Zantac 150 tablets contain a nitrosamine impurity that is classified as a probable human carcinogen.

 In fact, the more than 2,500,000 ng (nanograms) of carcinogenic chemical levels present in the drug were said to be up to 3,000 times greater than the FDA’s daily intake limit of 96 ng per day.

 The possibly carcinogenic chemical present in Zantac is known as N-nitrosodimethylamine (NDMA).

 Zantac Warning and Recall